dimitrov8/SoftUni/CSharp-Advanced/README.md

 ## Repository Structure

-This repository is organized into two folders, each containing a different module of the **C# Database course**.
-Here's a brief overview of each module:
+This repository is organized into two folders, each containing a different course of the **C# Advanced** module.
+Here's a brief overview of each course:

 ### Course 1 => (C# Advanced): [C# Advanced - May 2023](https://github.com/dimitrov8/SoftUni/tree/main/CSharp-Advanced/Advanced-CSharp-May-2023)